LeoCommon/documentation/docs/buildroot/index.md

 <!-- Move this to satos? -->
 # Buildroot
-DiscoSAT relies on a slightly patched LTS version of [buildroot](https://buildroot.org) The following documents will provide the required steps to adapt the official buildroot source to our needs *[LTS]: Long Term Stable
+LeoCommon relies on a slightly patched LTS version of [buildroot](https://buildroot.org) The following documents will provide the required steps to adapt the official buildroot source to our needs *[LTS]: Long Term Stable